mapcraftlabs/mapcraft_docs/README.md

 ### radioThemeChoice

-This is usually used, and it allows the user to theme the map using radio buttons rather than a drop down menu, which is prettier (the radio button version is).
+This is usually used, and it allows the user to theme the map using radio buttons rather than a drop down menu (the radio button version is prttier).
 (Technically I don't think they're radio buttons anymore, but the theming interface usually seen in the app comes from this option.)
 Should this be made the default and removed?
 Maybe.

 ```javascript
 radioThemeChoice: true,